Correcting your Vision with LASIK Eye Surgery

 The IntraLase Method™

-The IntraLase® FS laser introduced the concept of blade-free LASIK in 2001, representing the first improvement in the procedure’s first step – creation of the corneal flap.
-In the IntraLase Method™, a laser is used to create the corneal flap during LASIK, rather than the conventional microkeratome blade.
+The IntraLase® FS laser introduced the concept of blade-free LASIK eye surgery in 2001, representing the first improvement in the procedure’s first step – creation of the corneal flap.
+In the IntraLase Method™, a laser is used to create the corneal flap during LASIK eye surgery, rather than the conventional microkeratome blade.
 Rapid, precise laser pulses applied to the cornea cause bubbles to form beneath the surface.
 Once the bubbles have formed, Dr. Burns will separate the affected tissue to create the corneal flap.

 This technique allows the dimensions of the flap to be set precisely according to the individual structure of the patient’s eye, and it avoids potential irregularities that are sometimes caused by even the sharpest blade.
 These irregularities can negatively impact post-operative visual acuity.
 Although the blade method is safe and precise, the IntraLase Method™ has been proven to further improve the outcome for LASIK patients.
 Clinical studies have shown that patients treated with the IntraLase Method achieve vision that is significantly better than that of patients treated with the conventional microkeratome blade.
 In particular, IntraLase® patients are better able to see in low light and other visually demanding situations.